tchello45/reverse_shell/README.md

-# A reverse shell in NASM for Linux
+# A position independent reverse shell in NASM for Linux

 The goal of this project is to create a simple reverse shell using **NASM** (Netwide Assembler) for Linux systems.
 A reverse shell is a type of shell where the target machine opens a connection to an attacking machine, allowing the attacker to execute commands on the target system.